PLMir/generics-illc/content/workshop/_index.md

 Note: All times are indicated in CEST (Amsterdam time).
-For questions about the workshop, please contact: p.l.mirabile (at) uva.nl
+For questions about the workshop or to request a download link to the recorded talks, please contact: p.l.mirabile (at) uva.nl

 <br />
 <br />